UK regulator investigates Russian channel RT over Ukraine coverage - NewsBreak

 UK regulator investigates Russian channel RT over Ukraine coverage

-LONDON, Feb 28 (Reuters) - Britain's media regulator on Monday launched 15 investigations into the output of Russian-backed television channel RT over the impartiality of its coverage of the invasion of Ukraine.
+LONDON (Reuters) -Britain’s media regulator on Monday launched 15 investigations into the output of Russian-backed television channel RT over the impartiality of its coverage of the invasion of Ukraine.

 Ofcom expects any media organisation with a licence to broadcast in Britain to provide a significant range of voices to maintain impartiality.